-As well charity work and giving back to the community is often part of the commitment of being in a fraternity.
-Many fraternities host at least one major sales fundraiser or fundraising event per school year that raises money for the community or a cause.
+As well, charity work and giving back to the community is often part of the commitment of being in a fraternity.
+Many fraternities host at least one major sales fundraiser or fundraising event per school year that raises money for the community or a philanthropic cause.
 Alumni fundraising events can be part of these efforts.

-Peer-to-Peer Fundraising Ideas for Fraternities
+Peer to Peer Fundraising Ideas for Fraternities

 Bike-a-thons are another fun, healthy fundraising option for fraternities.
 Cyclists bike a predetermined course and commit to raising money for their efforts.
 Plan your bike-a-thon fundraising event with specialized crowdfunding software.
 Encourage healthy competition while motivating participants to do more crowdfunding by providing incentives and prizes for the best performers.
 For example, partner with a local bike shop to see if they would donate a new bike for the participant who collects the most donations.